 Research Interests

-- Innovation, Entrepreneurship, Technology Management, and Economics of AI
+- Innovation, Entrepreneurship, Economics of AI, and Economics of Information Systems

-- My research interests are innovation and entrepreneurship driven by disruptive technologies such as AI and Quantum Computing.
+- My research interests are innovation and entrepreneurship driven by disruptive technologies such as algorithms, AI, and Quantum Computing.

 Peer-Reviewed Publications